North Korea sends more trash balloons as Kim’s sister warns of ‘new counteraction’ | KRDO

 In a statement Monday, a JCS spokesman would not say whether the South would continue to broadcast over the loudspeakers, noting only that the military would conduct missions “with flexibility according to the strategic and operational situation.”

-South Korea’s military once championed the propaganda broadcasts as part of psychological warfare against the North, until it withdrew the equipment following a 2018 summit between the neighbors.
+South Korea’s military once routinely deployed propaganda broadcasts as a means of psychological warfare against the North, until it withdrew the equipment following the 2018 deal.

 In recent weeks, the North has floated more than a thousand trash-filled balloons across the heavily fortified border, in what it claims is a response to the years-long practice among South Korean activist groups of sending balloons with anti-North Korea leaflets in the other direction.

-As of Monday morning, the South Korean military has found “around 50 balloons” that fell into its territory overnight Sunday.
-Many of the other balloons are believed to have flown back into North Korea due to the wind, the JCS spokesman added.
+As of Monday morning, the South Korean military had found “around 50 balloons” that fell into its territory overnight Sunday.
+Many other balloons are believed to have flown back into North Korea due to the wind, according to the JCS spokesman.

-Last week, South Korean activists sent balloons across the border toward the North carrying hundreds of thousands of leaflets condemning leader Kim Jong Un and 5,000 USB sticks containing K-pop and K-dramas.
+On Thursday, South Korean activists sent balloons across the border toward the North, carrying hundreds of thousands of leaflets condemning leader Kim Jong Un and 5,000 USB sticks containing K-pop and K-dramas.

 For decades, North Korea has been almost completely closed off from the rest of the world, with tight control over what information gets in or out.
 Foreign materials including movies and books are banned, with only a few state-sanctioned exceptions; those caught with foreign contraband often face severe punishment, defectors say.